yuanzhuouiuc/Equivalence/README.md

 The only important code resides in fuzzer_util/test/c_code/coverage folder.

 ## How to use fuzzer_util
-In fuzzer_util/test/c_code/coverage folder, afl-help.c&h files were used to do some functional checking and AFL testcases interception.
+In fuzzer_util/test/c_code/coverage folder, afl-help.h was used to do some inline functional checking and AFL testcases interception.
 ### AFL_INIT_ARGV();
 This micro was provided by AFL official, which was used to support afl fuzzing for programs read inputs from command line arguments.
 Deatailed can be found here: